d3r3nic/exitexif/README.md

-# Getting Started with Create React App
+# MetaMorph

+MetaMorph is a web service that removes EXIF metadata from images.
+It can be used as a standalone web app or integrated into other applications via an API.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Local Development

+To set up and run MetaMorph locally:

+1. Clone the repository: `git clone https://github.com/username/MetaMorph.git`
+2. Navigate into the project directory: `cd MetaMorph`
+3. Install dependencies: `npm install`
+4. Start the app: `npm start`

+The app will run in the development mode.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+The page will reload when you make changes.
+You may also see any lint errors in the console.

+## Running with Docker

+1. Build the Docker image: `docker build -t MetaMorph .`

+2. Start the Docker container:

+    - For Unix-based systems (Linux, MacOS):
+      ```bash
+      docker run -p 3000:3000 -v $(pwd):/app -d exitexif
+      ```

+    - For Windows systems:
+      ```bash
+      docker run -p 3000:3000 -v %cd%:/app -d exitexif
+      ```

+This command starts the Docker container and creates a volume that syncs the current directory with the `/app` directory in the Docker container.
+This allows changes in your local code to be immediately reflected in the Docker container, enabling hot reloading.

 ## Available Scripts

 In the project directory, you can run:

-### `yarn start`

-Runs the app in the development mode.\
+- `npm start`: Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `yarn test`

-Launches the test runner in the interactive watch mode.\
+- `npm test`: Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `yarn build`

-Builds the app for production to the `build` folder.\
+- `npm build`: Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `yarn eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.
+- `npm eject`: Removes the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+## Adding a New Package

+When you need to add a new package to the project, follow these steps:

+1. Install the new package in your local project using npm.
+For example:

+    ```bash
+    npm install new-package
+    ```

+   Replace `new-package` with the name of the package you're adding.

+2. Rebuild your Docker image:

+    ```bash
+    docker build -t exitexif .
+    ```

+3. Stop the running Docker container.
+First, find the container ID with:

+    ```bash
+    docker ps
+    ```

+   Then stop the container with:

+    ```bash
+    docker stop container_id
+    ```

+   Replace `container_id` with the ID of your running Docker container.

+4. Start a new Docker container with the updated image:

+   For Unix-based systems (Linux, MacOS):

+    ```bash
+    docker run -p 3000:3000 -v $(pwd):/app -d exitexif
+    ```

+   For Windows systems:

+    ```bash
+    docker run -p 3000:3000 -v %cd%:/app -d exitexif
+    ```

+Now your running Docker container should include the new package.

+## Testing

+To run the test suite: `npm test`

-## Learn More
+## CI/CD Pipeline

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)
+We use CircleCI for continuous integration and delivery.
+Whenever new code is pushed to the repository, CircleCI builds a Docker image of the app and pushes it to Amazon ECR.

-### Deployment
+## Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `yarn build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+MetaMorph is deployed on AWS.
+The live app can be accessed at: `http://your-live-app-url.com`

+## Contributing

+Contributions are welcome!
+Please read our contributing guidelines before submitting a pull request.